Sankeerthan-RN/JAM_Web_APP/README.md

 # Revolutionizing Digital Learning

 **JAM** is an innovative application that bridges the gap between students and educators, fostering seamless interaction, efficient knowledge sharing, and collaborative learning.
-Designed with essential features for educational institutions, JAM Search is a one-stop solution for classroom information sharing, testing, and much more.
+Designed with essential features for educational institutions and it is one-stop solution for classroom information sharing, testing, and much more.

 ## Web App ##
 ![JAM WB APP ](Screenshots/Image_combined.jpg "JAM WEB APP")